-The 5th International judging team will be headed by Mr. NENAD DEVIC, a renowned FCI judge from SERBIA along with Ms ANJALI VAID - All Breeds Judge from India).
+The 5th International judging team will be headed by Mr. NENAD DEVIC, a renowned FCI judge from SERBIA along with Mrs YASHODHARA HEMCHANDRA and Ms ANJALI VAID - (All Breeds Judges from India).

 The Registration of Dogs can be done online via this website and at the venue one day before the show.
 There will be competitions for older dogs under Veteran Class and there is also prizes for Child handlers.